 It’s sexy to cut out foods like gluten and soy, and less sexy to talk about adding in sardines and liver.
 However, sustainable wellness has so much to do with what you do eat rather than what you don’t.

-View food a nutrients, nourishment, and something to be grateful for.
-Our hormones, our enzymes, and our very body is made up of the food we eat!
+View food nutrients, nourishment, and something to be grateful for.
+Our hormones, our enzymes, and our very body are made up of the food we eat!
 If you’re eating to heal your gut, keep the mindset that food is nourishment and that your meals should be giving your body something that it needs.

 5. Exile gluten, soy & processed foods

 These are just three of huge offenders when it comes to gut health, but they’re worth calling out on their own.
-Gluten, soy, and processed foods are all harmful to the gut lining, and are best avoided for the long haul if possible.
+Gluten, soy, and processed foods are all harmful to the gut lining and are best avoided for the long haul if possible.